-- Successful completion of Grade 12 (with English 12 or English 12: First Peoples) - ABE/Academic Upgrading Advanced Certificate - GED Certificate - Completion of Grade 11 with an outstanding academic record in the year of application.
+- 1. Successful completion of one of the following: - Grade 12 (with English 12 or English 12: First Peoples) or - ABE/Academic Upgrading Advanced Certificate or - GED Certificate or - Grade 11, with an outstanding academic record, in the year of application.

-Note 1: To ensure you select the most appropriate high school courses for your chosen career path, we recommend you consult a high school counsellor.
+Note 1: It is recommended that high school students consult their counsellors to ensure they select the most appropriate high school courses for their chosen career paths.